First Why I Left Wattpad--and I did so with this note to my 10.6K followers:

 Nabokov closes the novel with a prose elegy to the voices of children at play and to the unheard voice of Lolita from that concord.
 Nabokov’s flawed hero, for lack of a better term, speaks at the end of the novel of the children’s “vapor of blended voices,” of the “spurt of vivid laughter, or the crack of a bat, or clatter of a toy wagon” and his elegy on the sounds of childhood ends this way:

 I stood listening to that musical vibration from my lofty slope, to those flashes of separate cries with a kind of demure murmur for background, and then I knew that the hopelessly poignant thing was not Lolita’s absence from my side, but the absence of her voice from the concord.

 The so-called “moral” reading of this book was to ban it.
 The empathic read of this book is to understand that the love of childhood and its loss, stolen from the young Lolita, are palpable by book’s end.

 The transformation between writer and reader is more aptly termed “love.”
 We love a great book, we love its author even if we never get to meet him or converse with him.

-The joy of Wattpad is that I am now engaged with the readers of my memoir and short story.
-We talk to one another through comments and private messages.
-I am transformed by these exchanges.
-I even feel a bit in love with some of my readers because they read me so generously, because they reveal themselves to me as they identify with my journey—and they tell me so in private messages in great detail after they’ve commented publicly.
+The joy of Wattpad in 2014 was how I engaged with the readers of my memoir and one of the short stories from my collection.
+We talked to one another through comments and private messages.
+I admit that I was transformed by these exchanges.
+I even felt a bit in love with some of my readers because they read me so generously, because they revealed themselves to me as they identified with my journey—and they told me so in private messages in great detail after they’ve commented publicly.